PiotrJagla/deeRTOS/README.md

-This is my own RTOS. <br>
+This is my own little lightweight RTOS. <br>

 For now it consists of: <br>
- - Context switch on stm32f302r8
+ - Context switch
  - Queue with proper synchronization
  - mutex
  - semaphore
  - task prioritization

+Microcontrollers that i have ported to: <br>
+ - STM32F302R8
+ - ATmega328P